Sairyss/domain-driven-hexagon/README.md

 Using a single entity for domain logic and database concerns leads to a database-centric architecture.
 In DDD world those two should be separated.
 If ORM frameworks are used, `ORM Entities` can be created to represent domain entities in a database.

-Since domain `Entities` have their data modeled so that it best accomodates domain logic, it may be not in the best shape to save in database.
+Since domain `Entities` have their data modeled so that it best accommodates domain logic, it may be not in the best shape to save in database.
 For that purpose `ORM Entities` are used that have shape that is better represented in a particular database that is used.

 `ORM Entities` should also have a corresponding mapper to map from domain to persistence and back.